Top 10 things to do in Iceland in winter

 4. Visit Reykholt for a glimpse into Iceland’s historic past

-The historic site of Reykholt is renowned for its beauty, historical richness and wealth of geothermal activity.
+The historic site of Reykholt is renowned for its beauty, historical richness and wealth of geothermal activity which makes it an ideal place to go if you visit Iceland in the winter.
 Reykholt was the home of Snorri Sturluson, a chieftain, historian and writer whose most famous works are the Prose Edda, an account of Old Norse Mythology and Heimskringla, an account of Norwegian Kings of the middle ages.
 Snorri was assassinated in his home at Reykholt in 1241 and in Reykholt you can still visit one of Iceland’s oldest structures, Snorri’s own geothermal pool carved out of stone.
-There are plenty of things to see around Reykholt including the gorgeous waterfalls Hraunfossar and Barnafoss and Deildartunguhver, the highest flowing hot spring in Europe.
-At the springs you can soak in the relaxing waters of Krauma geothermal baths and if you are staying at Fosshótel Reykholt you can enjoy its brand new geothermal spa complete with outdoor hot and cold tubs, sauna, steam bath and relaxation room.

-Recommended stay Fosshótel Reykholt
+Recommended stay: Fosshótel Reykholt

 5. Head to Húsavík for whale watching and the GeoSea